tutsplus/post-pages-taxonomies-and-more-wordpress-content-architecture/README.md

 ------

-These are source files for the Envato Tuts+ course: [Posts, Pages, Taxonomies and More: WordPress Content Architecture][published url]
+These are source files for the Envato Tuts+ course: [Custom Post Types and Taxonomies: WordPress Content Architecture][published url]

 Available on [Tuts+](https://tutsplus.com).
 Teaching skills to millions worldwide.